 Puttur Mahalingeshwara Temple– Overview

-The Puttur Mahalingeshwara Temple is a protected monument under the 1961 Act of The Karnataka Ancient and Historical Monuments and Archaeological Sites and Remains Act.
+The temple is protected by a 1961 act which created to safeguard historical sites in the state.
 The temple is currently maintained and conserved by the Directorate of Archaeology and Museums, under the Mysore division of the Government of Karnataka.

 Puttur Mahalingeshwara Temple – Architecture and History

 The Puttur Mahalingeshwara Temple is dedicated to an incarnation of Lord Shiva known as Lord Mahalingeshwara.
 On the western side of the temple is a pond.
 People believe that in ancient times, pearls were found in this pond.
 The pond has stone steps which can lead one to the water.
-As per the local dialect, Muttu means pearls.
+The word Muttu in Kannada means pearl.
 This brought the name Muttur which later became Puttur.

 Puttur Mahalingeshwara Temple – Religious Significance

 One of the main festivals in the Puttur Mahalingeshwara Temple is that of Rathotsava or the Chariot Festival, held in the month of April.
 People celebrate this festival for ten days with great pomp and show.
-Puttur dazzles with beautiful display of lights and fireworks.
+Puttur dazzles with a beautiful display of lights and fireworks.
 Around one lakh devotees visit the Puttur Mahalingeshwara Temple during this time.
-The traditional Brahmin priests of the Puttur Mahalingeshwara Temple are the Barekere Kedilaya family members.
+The traditional Brahmin priests of the Puttur Mahalingeshwara Temple belongs to the family of Barekere Kedilaya.

 The Puttur Mahalingeshwara Temple lies at a distance of 300 km from Bangalore and 60 km from the Dakshin Kannada District Headquarters.
 The nearest railhead is Puttur railway station and the nearest airport is Mangalore.
 Puttur is well connected by roads and one can take a bus which takes the route of Mangalore – BC Road – Puttur.